 Our mission is to help patients achieve the highest level of independence, using the most advanced therapies available.

-UT Southwestern provides a structured clinical environment that helps patients achieve their goals.
 Patients admitted to the Inpatient Rehabilitation units participate in three hours of therapy per day (or at least 15 hours per week) with physical therapy, occupational therapy, and/or speech therapy, depending on their needs.

 The rehabilitation team also educates patients about the challenges they face and trains families in necessary supportive skills.
 The program emphasizes the provision of follow-up services to maintain and improve patients’ levels of function, safety, and independence.